tzwel/breezeid/readme.md

 ## Unique
 Breeze ID uses `crypto.randomBytes` internally, meaning you get cryptographically secure entropy from your OS.
 The characters from the alphabet are then picked by the `modulo` operator.
-There's no modulo bias introduced as the carefully picked alphabet consists of exatly 32 characters.
+There's no modulo bias introduced as the carefully picked alphabet consists of exactly 32 characters.

 ## URL safe
 BreezeID is completely safe to use in URLs.
 No need for any encoding, it's built in.